-Despite incredible advances in technology, the construction industry remains one of the most inefficient enterprises in the nation concerning labor productivity.
+Despite incredible technological advances, the construction industry remains one of the most inefficient enterprises in the nation concerning labor productivity.
 (Source: Census Bureau, BLS).

-The primary reason for this is because many mistakes are made as a result of information not being communicated clearly.
+The primary reason for this is that many mistakes are made as a result of information not being communicated clearly.
 So, how can one improve both communication and efficiency?
-Besides migrating to more digital platforms, one simple change is to shift the company’s workflow from black/white plans to color construction documents.
+Besides migrating to more digital platforms, a straightforward change is to shift the company’s workflow from black/white plans to color construction documents.

 Color is Everywhere in AEC

 People think in color.
 CAD and BIM software displays information in full color.
 So, why not print in color?